Easy Chocolate Shards/Bark

 Chocolate shards step by step

-So, let’s get to the step-by-step for these Easy Chocolate Shards/Bark.
-There is a video tutorial floating around the page somewhere so you can see me in action.
+So, let’s get to the step-by-step instructions for these Easy Chocolate Shards/Bark.
+There is a video tutorial floating around the page so you can see me in action as I make them.

-Start rolling the paper over the chocolate.
+Roll the paper over the melted chocolate.
 Making sure that only paper touches the chocolate, no chocolate to chocolate or it will stick together and fail.
 Refrigerate for at least 30 minutes (it can be kept for 2 days this way).

 Which chocolate is best for shards?